 To further CTL's impact, the Executive Director will collaborate and advocate for CTL as a critical university function and seek and increase resources that will advance CTL's visibility and priorities.
-The Executive Director will pursue opportunities to enhance resources through diverse means, potentially including extra-mural grant support, engagement with the New Mexico legislature in coordination with the UNM Government Relations Office, and the cultivation of external partnerships.
+The Executive Director will pursue opportunities to enhance resources such as financial support, physical infrastructure, and other essential assets through diverse means, potentially including grant support, engagement with the New Mexico legislature, and the cultivation of external partnerships, to ensure CTL achieves its mission.
+Particularly, the Executive Director will prioritize investment in marketing and communications to promote awareness of the center's resources among faculty, students, and staff across UNM to reach more disciplines and units, thereby increasing campus-wide engagement.
+The Executive Director will leverage assessment data to effectively advocate for CTL and amplify its success to foster stronger partnerships within and outside UNM, ultimately raising its visibility internally, regionally, and beyond.